 - Minor injuries are an acceptable part of playing sport.
 More serious injuries are less acceptable and may be avoided.

 - Prevention of some injuries may be possible if the participant

 - warms up and cools down correctly,

-- o uses the correct equipment,
+- uses the correct equipment,

 - knows the rules and regulations,

-- o checks if the surface and facilities are safe to use,
+- checks if the surface and facilities are safe to use,

-- o does not participate when tired,
+- does not participate when tired,

 - ensures that a teacher is always present.

 - Types of injuries.
 Can vary from simple to very severe.

 - Simple treatment for the following;

-- o winding,
+- winding,

-- o simple cut or graze,
+- simple cut or graze,

-- o blisters.
+- blisters,

-- o bruises,
+- bruises,

-- o muscle, tendon and ligament injuries,
+- muscle, tendon and ligament injuries,

 - RICE (Rest + Ice + Compression + Elevation)

-- · Causes of injuries;
+- Causes of injuries;

 - many and varied but mainly;

-- · impacting with ground or hard surface;
+- impacting with ground or hard surface;

 - impacting with another person,

 - sudden or twisting movement,

 - environment (hot or cold, wet or dry),

 - lack of preparation; warm up, cool down,

 - inadequate clothing/body protection,

 - not following instructions.